GSA/challenges-and-prizes/pages/fy23-year-in-review-b.md

         <div class="usa-card__body text-left">
           <h3 style="color:#c05600">Challenge.Gov Platform Data</h3>
           <hr>
-          <p>At the beginning of FY22 Challenge.Gov launched a new platform with a dynamic set of features to facilitate the federal government’s use of prize competitions and engage the public.
-This year, Challenge.Gov is able to show year-over-year increases in key metrics, in</p>
+          <p>Challenge.Gov launched a new platform in October 2022 with a dynamic set of features to facilitate the federal government’s use of prize competitions and engage the public, including secure accounts for federal challenge managers and the public.</p>
           <ul>
           <li><b>297</b> FY23 Challenge Manager Accounts</li>
           <li><b>6,049</b> FY23 Public Solver Accounts</li>